 - The University, in accordance with the Good Practice Framework for Handling Complaints and Academic Appeals and the expectations set out in the UK Quality Code For Higher Education, defines an academic appeal as a 'request for a review of a decision of an academic body around a mark, outcome or decision'. - 2.
 These procedures describe how students may submit an academic appeal and the grounds on which they may do so.
 Students should read these procedures carefully before deciding whether or not to formally appeal, and should also note that parallel procedures are in place for complaints (see Section 17 of this Framework).
 If a student is in doubt over any matter relating to an intended appeal, advice may be sought from the Academic Standards Officer. - 3.
 Appeals will be treated with due diligence and confidentiality.
-However, those considering an appeal will normally require access to all the documentation presented in support of it in order to come to an informed decision. - Appeals will not always produce the outcome preferred by an appellant.
-However, whatever the decision, the appellant will be informed of the result of an appeal and the reasons for it. - 5.
-If an academic appeal is of a particularly sensitive nature, and a student would like to make some early enquiries on a confidential basis, s/he should contact the President or Deputy President of the Student Union or the Academic Information and Guidance Co-ordinator in Student Support for advice. - 6.
+However, those considering an appeal will normally require access to all the supporting documentation in order to come to an informed decision. - Appeals will not always produce the outcome preferred by an appellant.
+However, whatever the decision, the appellant will be informed of the result of an appeal and the reasons for it.

+- 5. If an academic appeal is of a particularly sensitive nature, and a student would like to make some early enquiries on a confidential basis, s/he should contact the President or Deputy President of the Student Union or Student Wellbeing and Support for advice. - 6.
 Students making a formal appeal are described in this section of the Framework as 'appellants'.